 Kent Modular Home Prices

-Kent Modular Home prices range from $70 to $100 per square foot or between $42,000 and $250,000.
+Kent Modular Home prices range from $70 to $100 per square foot or $42,000 to $250,000.
 This price includes delivery, set-up, and utility connections, but excludes total site preparation fees.
 Kent offers more than 100 customizable floor plans ranging from 600 to 2,500 square feet.

 Kent Homes also come with a full-coverage warranty on their materials and construction for the first year that you own the home.